bradpotts/multi-tenancy-devise/README.md

 PHC mtdevise gem adds multi-tenant and account management features to rails Devise gem.
 Plataformatec Devise and required custom Twitter Bootstrap Devise views included.

 * Multi-tenancy using subdomain scoping and account_id column.
-* Adds basecamp style logins to devise authetication gem.
+* Adds basecamp style logins to devise authentication gem.
 * Highly customizable views and layouts using standard bootstrap 3 code.
 * Central login screen for all tenants (users) or logins through subdomain.
 * Compatible with postgre, mysql and sqlite (for deve environments)